Sealing Enclosures for Electronic Devices Part 1: Plastic and Rubber

 More information about this project can be found in our portfolio – see “Praktik Depth Gauge“.

-Using a sealant to seal an enclosure
+Using a sealant and other sealing methods to seal an enclosure

-Now let's take a closer look at another method for creating a sealed device.
+Now let’s take a closer look at another method for creating a sealed device.
 It will be the last one for today and, incidentally, the simplest and cheapest.
 This method utilizes a sealant to protect against moisture.
+Ultrasonic welding is another effective method for creating sealed enclosures, offering cost-effectiveness, speed, and clean results compared to traditional methods.

 Sealants are available in both round and rectangular forms.
 Here’s how they work: a rubber ring is laid out in a cavity and when pressure is applied by a counterpart, the elastic ring is deformed to fill the cavity, creating a seal.